Google-Developer-Student-Club-RJIT/remotebirds-backend/README.md

 docker-compose up
 ```

-Or you can simply run the following command to run the project:
+Or you can simply run the following command to run the project after cloning the project:

 ```
 python manage.py runserver